apache/camel-website/content/blog/2023/11/camel42-whatsnew/index.md

 ## Spring and Spring Boot

-Upgraded to latest 3.1.5 release.
+Upgraded to latest [Spring Boot 3.1.5](https://spring.io/blog/2023/10/19/spring-boot-3-1-5-available-now) release.

 Added support for Spring beans using `@Primary` for auto-wiring.
-This allows Camel to use the primary bean when there are multiple bean instance for the same Java type (such as database connection's).
+This allows Camel to use the primary bean when there are multiple bean instance for the same Java type (such as database connections).

 ## Rest DSL